adi1103sh/adi1103sh/README.md

 • Focus more on LEARNING ✍️ rather than COMPETING 💪

-• Open for all suggestions ✌️
+• Open to all suggestions ✌️